... parts: mysql: plugin: nil stage-packages: [mysql-server] # ...

 In the previous post of this series, we discussed the process of and lessons learned from building PHP 7 for the Nextcloud snap.
-Nextcloud supports a number of databases, but they recommend MySQL, so for this post that's what we'll focus on getting into the snap.
+Nextcloud supports a number of databases, but they recommend MySQL (the v9 docs that I used when making this decision are lost to the dust of time, but MySQL is still the recommended option in v21), so for this post that’s what we’ll focus on getting into the snap.

 MySQL is included in the Ubuntu archives, and honestly something like this should work fine: